itz-me-nvs/streamlit_doc_rag/README.md

 A powerful and interactive web application that answers user queries based solely on the uploaded documents.
 This app uses cutting-edge NLP techniques to retrieve and process information, ensuring accurate, context-driven responses tailored to your data.
 Built with Streamlit, LangChain, and HuggingFace, it allows seamless integration of your documents for a custom question-answering experience.

+# Live Playground
+Test the chatbot's accuracy by uploading and asking questions using this link: [text](https://document-rag.streamlit.app/)

 ## Features
 - Upload PDF documents for analysis.
 - Ask questions based on the content of the uploaded documents.